CMDB Discovery

 Like the use of discovery to validate CI attributes, in-depth knowledge of CIs can support proactive activities.
 There can be any number of different ways this can occur:

 A repetitive issue with a particular hardware model and a good Configuration Management Database enables an organization to find the install base for that model and proactively replace the item before it fails.
-This is a great reason to eventually take the CMDB down to the workstation and local equipment level.
+This is a great reason to eventually take the CMDB database down to the workstation and local equipment level.

 Intermittent issues related to OS patches or software version levels can be followed to incorrect patch or software versions, located and upgraded.

-Repair history of a CI can be used to determine equipment that needs replacement or the CMDB management and asset management data can be used to plan more proactive end-of-life refreshes.
+The repair history of a CI can be used to determine equipment that needs replacement or the CMDB management and asset management data can be used to plan more proactive end-of-life refreshes.

 All of this comes back to data.
 If there’s a bad component in a hardware model, finding all instances of that model could become highly time-consuming or impossible without the data that discovery provides to the CMDB.

-CMDB: Time to Value
+CMDB database: Time to Value

-Critical services that could take months to document manually can be discovered and mapped in only a few weeks, bringing almost immediate value to an organization as the benefits of the accurate CMDB can be reaped for the most critical services.
+Critical services that could take months to document manually can be discovered and mapped in only a few weeks, bringing almost immediate value to an organization as the benefits of the accurate CMDB database can be reaped for the most critical services.

 All infrastructure and software within each data center can be added far more quickly using automated discovery and equipment that people were not aware of will also be located, with its use and history tracked down after discovery.
 This leads to a far more accurate inventory from an IT Asset Management (ITAM) perspective but also ensures that IT can look at the unexpected equipment and software found and ensure that it is benefitting the organization rather than exposing it to risk.